-The user controls the computer with an external keyboard (see associated tip) and a head mouse.
-The head mouse sits on top of the computer screen (see Photo 4) and is controlled with an IR transmitter that sits on a headset.
+The user controls the computer with a head mouse.
+The head mouse sits on top of the computer screen (see Photo below) and is controlled with an IR transmitter that sits on a headset.
 A sip/puff control that also sits on the headset provides the click function.

 The headset is suspended from the ceiling by a cord.